 The Company believes that its relationship with its employees is generally good and, since the start of its operations, the Company has not experienced a work stoppage as a result of any labor or labor-related disagreements.
 None of the Company's employees belong to a union.
-The Company has implemented cost-cutting measures to manage its day-to-day operations considering the challenges encountered by its mobile consumer services segment.

-The table below sets forth the breakdown of the Company's labor complement, grouped according to function, as of December 31, 2021:
+The table below sets forth the breakdown of the Company's labor complement, grouped according to function, as of December 31, 2022:

-Executives 3
+Executives 5

-Accounting, Finance, Human Resources and Administrative 13
+Accounting, Finance, Human Resources, Legal 17

+and Administration

+Sales 8

+Recruitment 5

+Talent Management 8

 Marketing 5

-Technical Staff 42
+Technical Staff 29

-Total 63
+Total 77